Spitfire-Frozone/Dungeons-and-Dragons/Isle-of-the-Forsaken/Session-4.md

 Tezzaran: How pressing is the need for a second hunt.
 Bastion: That was not the main objective of the party when we arrived.
 Tezzaran: I think we will have to discuss this as a party this evening, preferably over a stiff drink.
+Bastion: I would like to see this stiff drink.
 Damacos: We have a riverweed ale
 Tezzaran: I cannot commit us to cause
 Damacos: I understand